-The technology programs are part of the cooperative agreements with Oklahoma City metro area Technology Centers.
+The Electronics program is part of the Cooperative Alliances with Oklahoma City metro area technology centers.
 Major courses for these programs are taught at technology centers, and thus the majority of research needs for the technology programs are met at the technology center facilities.